gaphor/presentations/state-of-python-in-gnome-2025/presentation.md

 - Blog and create videos

 ::: notes
-Many of you have even more ideas on what we could improve next, and we would love to have your contributions!
+Dan: Many of you have even more ideas on what we could improve next, and we would love to have your contributions!

 :::